ethsana/sana-docs/docs/installation/manual.md

 ---

 :::caution
-While it is possible to run Bee without it, we recommend the use of Go Ethereum's Clef external signer.
-Instructions for installing and integrating this with Sana can be found [here](/docs/installation/bee-clef).
+While it is possible to run Sana without it, we recommend the use of Go Ethereum's Clef external signer.
+Instructions for installing and integrating this with Sana can be found [here](/docs/installation/Sana-clef).
 :::

 ### Quick Install (Stable)

-We provide a convenient [installation script](https://github.com/ethersphere/bee/blob/637b67a8e0a2b15e707f510bb7f49aea4ef6c110/install.sh), which automatically detects your execution environment and installs the latest stable version of the Sana client on your computer.
+We provide a convenient [installation script](https://github.com/ethersphere/Sana/blob/637b67a8e0a2b15e707f510bb7f49aea4ef6c110/install.sh), which automatically detects your execution environment and installs the latest stable version of the Sana client on your computer.

 If your system is not supported, you might want to try to [build directly from source](/docs/installation/build-from-source).